Convex polygons in geometric triangulations

 \section{Introduction}

 \paragraph{Convex polygons.} According to the celebrated Erd\H{o}s-Szekeres theorem~\cite{ESz35}, every set of $n$ points in the plane, no three on a line, contains $\Omega(\log n)$ points in convex position, and, apart from the constant factor, this bound is the best possible.
-The minimum and maximum \emph{number} of subsets in convex position contained in an $n$-element point set have also been investigated~\cite{MS00}.
 When the $n$ points are in convex position, then trivially all the $2^n-1$ nonempty subsets are also in convex position.
 Erd\H{o}s~\cite{Erd78} proved that the minimum number of subsets in convex position over all $n$-element point sets with no $3$ collinear points, is $\exp(\Theta(\log^2 n))$.
 See also the survey~\cite{MS00} for many other results related to the Erd\H{o}s-Szekeres theorem.

-Recently, van Kreveld~\etal~\cite{KLP12} posed analogous problems concerning the number of convex polygons in a triangulation of $n$ points in the plane; see Fig.~\ref{fig:intro}~(left).
+Recently, van~Kreveld, L{\"o}ffler, and Pach~\cite{KLP12} posed analogous problems concerning the number of convex polygons contained in a triangulation of $n$ points in the plane (as a subgraph); see Fig.~\ref{fig:intro}~(left).
 A \emph{convex polygon} is a plane straight-line graph cycle whose interior is convex.
 They proved that the maximum number of convex polygons in a triangulation of $n$ points, no three on a line, is between $\Omega(1.5028^n)$ and $O(1.6181^n)$.
-Their lower bound comes from a balanced binary triangulations on $2^4+1=17$ points shown in Fig.~\ref{fig:intro}~(right).
-At the other end of the spectrum, L\"offler~\etal~\cite{LST13} showed that the \emph{minimum} number of convex polygons in an $n$-vertex triangulation is $\Theta(n)$.
-Here we study the maximum number of convex polygons contained in an $n$-vertex triangulation.
-This number is known~\cite{KLP12} to be exponential in $n$, and our interest is in the base of the exponent: what is the infimum of $a>0$ such that every $n$-vertex triangulation contains $O(a^n)$ convex polygons?
+Their lower bound comes from a balanced binary triangulation on $2^4+1=17$ points shown in Fig.~\ref{fig:intro}~(right).
+At the other end of the spectrum, Dumitrescu~\etal~\cite{DLST16} showed that the \emph{minimum} number of convex polygons in an $n$-vertex triangulation is $\Theta(n)$.
+Here we study the \emph{maximum} number of convex polygons contained in an $n$-vertex triangulation.
+Our focus is in the base of the exponent: what is the infimum of $a>0$ such that every $n$-vertex triangulation contains $O(a^n)$ convex polygons?

-Throughout this paper we consider planar point sets $S\subset \RR^2$ in \emph{general position}, in the sense that no 3 points collinear.
+Throughout this paper we consider planar point sets $S\subset \RR^2$ in \emph{general position}, in the sense that no 3 points are collinear.
 A \emph{(geometric) triangulation} of a set $S\subset \RR^2$ is a plane straight-line graph with vertex set~$S$ such that all bounded faces are triangles that jointly tile the convex hull of $S$.